 The United Nations recently reported that 166 countries closed schools and universities to limit the spread of the coronavirus.
 One and a half billion children and young people are affected, representing 87 percent of the enrolled population.

-Social Entrepreneur in Residence - Stanford University’s Graduate School of Education
+Social Entrepreneur in Residence - Stanford University

 With few exceptions, schools are now closed countrywide across Africa, Asia, and Latin America, putting additional stress on education systems in developing countries, many of which are struggling to provide quality education for all.